riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 spansec.save P1
 spansec.restore P2
 ```

 This explicit span gymnastic ensures proper microarchitectural state isolation.
 Drawback: in this precise use case, we could tie the scrispan to the ASID (Address Space ID) instead.
 But what if we would like to deal with all users in the same process when memory isolation is not necessary but microarchitectural state isolation is ?

 ### Controlling microarchitectural state poisoning

-Globally, the structure of most microarchitectural covert channel attacks is the following :
+Globally, the structure of most microarchitectural covert channel attacks is the following:

 1. Attacker controlled value -> modification of the microarchitectural state (= poisoning).
 2. Poisoned microarchitectural state -> exfiltration gadget.

 An example of such structure: [https://github.com/IAIK/transientfail/blob/master/pocs/spectre/BTB/sa_ip/main.cpp](https://github.com/IAIK/transientfail/blob/master/pocs/spectre/BTB/sa_ip/main.cpp).

 When applicable, the microarchitectural state should be cleaned between these two steps to ensure proper isolation.

 ```c
 /// span A: user controlled, span B: data processing spansec.restore A